rainlanguage/arb-bot/README.md

 # Only clear orders through RP4, excludes intra and inter orderbook clears
 RP_ONLY="true"

+# Addresses of dispair to use for tasks, in order of interpreter, store, deployer
+DISPAIR="address1,address2,address3"
 ```
 If both env variables and CLI argument are set, the CLI arguments will be prioritized and override the env variables.